Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: Introduction

-In this paper, we focus on 2EC and improve the best-known upper bound on $\gap$ for half-integer square points.
+In this paper, we focus on this class of solutions and we improve the best-known upper bound on $\gap$ for half-integer square points.
 The best previously-known upper bound on $\gap$ for half-integer square points is $\frac{4}{3}$, which follows from the aforementioned bound of Carr and Ravi on all half-integer points~\cite{Carr98}.
-We note that there is also a simple $\frac{4}{3}$-approximation algorithm using the observation from \cite{boydsebo-ipco} that the support of a square point is Hamiltonian.
+We note that there is also a simple $\frac{4}{3}$-approximation algorithm using the observation from \cite{boydsebo-mp} that the support of a square point is Hamiltonian.
 Our main result is to improve this factor. \begin{restatable}{theorem}{squarepoint} Let $x$ be a half-integer square point.
-Then $\frac{9}{7}x$ dominates a convex combination of 2-edge-connnected multigraphs in $G_x$, the support graph of $x$.
+Then $\frac{9}{7}x$ dominates a convex combination of 2-edge-connected multigraphs in $G_x$, the support graph of $x$.
 Moreover, this convex combination can be found in polynomial time. \end{restatable}